SteffenMangold/EntityFrameworkCore.Cacheable/README.md

 ## Contributors

-The following contributors have either created (thats only me :stuck_out_tongue_winking_eye:) the project, have contributed code, are actively maintaining it (including documentation), or in other ways being helpfull contributors to this project.
+The following contributors have either created (that only me :stuck_out_tongue_winking_eye:) the project, have contributed code, are actively maintaining it (including documentation), or in other ways being helpful contributors to this project.

 |                                                                                    | Name                  | GitHub                                                  |